transmutrix/sat-ts/README.md

 It has the following methods:

  - `setPoints(points)` - Set the original points
- - `setAngle(angle)` - Set the current rotation angle (in radians)
+ - `setAngle(radians)` - Set the current rotation radians (in radians)
  - `setOffset(offset)` - Set the current offset
- - `rotate(angle)` - Rotate the original points of this polygon counter-clockwise (around its local coordinate system) by the specified number of radians.
-The `angle` rotation will be applied on top of this rotation.
+ - `rotate(radians)` - Rotate the original points of this polygon counter-clockwise (around its local coordinate system) by the specified number of radians.
+The `radians` rotation will be applied on top of this rotation.
  - `translate(x, y)` - Translate the original points of this polygon (relative to the local coordinate system) by the specified amounts.
 The `offset` translation will be applied on top of this translation.
  - `getAABB()` - Compute the axis-aligned bounding box.
 Returns a new Polygon every time it is called.
 Is performed based on the `calcPoints`.
  - `getAABBAsBox()` - Compute the axis-aligned bounding box.
 Returns a new Box every time it is called.
 Is performed based on the `calcPoints`.